Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
-The High Priestess, when reversed: Being confused and led astray from the true path.
+Click for DetailsThe first card, the significator, is placed in the center of the cross.
+This card represents the prime energy manifest in your life.
+Marie Laveau (The High Priestess), when reversed: Being confused and led astray from the true path.
 Spiritual deception.
 Overzealous and shallow-minded pursuit of the esoteric.
 Insecurity, conceit and self-destructiveness.
 The forces of nature unleashed.

-Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
-Queen of Cups: The essence of water, such as a deep and placid lake: Spirituality, maturity, and grace.
+Click for DetailsThe eighth card, the reconciler, is placed below the cross in the third vertex of the triangle.
+This is the force that will resolve the conflict between the bottom left and bottom right cards.
+By meditating on this force and bringing more of it into your life, you can bring the matter at hand to a swifter conclusion than would naturally occur.
+Congo Mambo (Queen of Cups): The essence of water, such as a deep and placid lake: Spirituality, maturity, and grace.
 A natural counselor and healer, One whose relaxed presence seems to embody deep love and spirituality.
 A tranquil poet who reflects the nature of the observer.
 The embrace of all things dreamlike and receptive, such as perfect and unconditional love.